Find Affordable College Courses

 Cottleville, MO

 You’ll be in good company if you decide to attend St Charles Community College.
 It ranked #3 on our 2023 Most Popular Liberal Arts & Humanities Undergraduate Certificate Schools in Missouri list.
-Located in the suburb of Cottleville, SCC is a public college with a moderately-sized student population.
+Located in the large suburb of Cottleville, SCC is a public school with a medium-sized student population.

 Full Liberal Arts / Sciences & Humanities at St Charles Community College Report

-A rank of #4 on this year’s list means State Fair Community College is a great place for liberal arts / sciences and humanities students working on their undergraduate certificate.
-State Fair Community College is a small public school located in the town of Sedalia.
+The in-demand undergraduate certificate programs at State Fair Community College helped the school earn the #4 place on this year’s ranking of the most popular liberal arts / sciences and humanities schools in Missouri.
+State Fair Community College is a small public school located in the remote town of Sedalia.

 Read full report on Liberal Arts / Sciences & Humanities at State Fair Community College